MiguelAmaro/physics-sim/src/README.md

 hold window resize for to long.
 Dont keep functions that hand os events like window resize in timed sections of code.

+**NOTE(MIGUEL): (04/29/2022)**

+Work on text rendering!!!
+Buffers are mememory resources that are mean to be used in a a flexible generic way and textures are memory resources intented to be used with rendering in mind.
+Texures all have the concept of a pixel element and they may also have more hardware functionality assoceiated.
+Im thinking D3DX 2d texture resource containing an array of 2d texture subresource where each slice is glyp bitmap.
+Textures are being dispatched to the gpu correctly but they are not being rendered on to the screen.

+**NOTE(MIGUEL): (05/01/2022)**

+Tried to get d3d11 to render text glyph texutures onto my sprite but now quads wont render at all.
+Goal is to debug that before moving forward with text glyph stuff.
+Lookes at renderdoc on why quads wont render and nothing stook out.
+Coords seem reasonable but mesh overlay doesnt show up on texture viewer.
+Ill comment out text render calls and first mega quad used of backdrop to try to isolate the problem.